Here is a short guide to where you can travel and how quarantine rules will work for those travelling to the UK.

 It’s important to note that while the UK government has loosened restrictions against traveling to these places, many of the countries and territories listed above still have restrictions for arriving UK visitors.

 Elsewhere, New Zealand has banned almost all foreign travellers from entering the country.
+South Korea requires all arrivals into the country to take a test and quarantine for 14 days.

-For full details about local rules in any country you plan to visit, check the Gov.uk foreign travel advice for the country you plan to visit.
+For full details about local rules in any country you plan to visit, check the GOV.UK foreign travel advice for the country you plan to visit.
 You should do this before you try and book any travel or accommodation.

 If you are able to travel, it’s really important to make sure you get suitable travel insurance.